When packing for a trip abroad, one of the biggest things you need to consider is which travel card to take with you.

 What with the ability to easily access overdrafts and loans, Monzo seems to be ahead in the race to help people more easily and comfortably switch from traditional banking to this new digital banking revolution.

 But in the 4 years we’ve been using each of these services, they have both come a long way.

-And it’s exciting to see what the future holds and which new services each one stars to roll out.
+And it’s exciting to see what the future holds and which new services each one starts to roll out.